spettersson/splunk4patientprivacy/data_onboarding_guide.md

 **Note**:
 - Each sourcetype requires its own stanza.
 - What is specified inbetween the square brackets [`...`] will become the sourcetype name.
 - Splunk recommends the source type naming convention `<vendor>:<product>:<technology>:<format>`.
-Simplified, this follows the structure `<vendor>:<application>:<module>:<logtype>`.
+Simplified, this follows the structure `<vendor>:<application>:<module>:<category>`.
 For example, cambio:cosmic:birth:access or cambio:cosmic:birth:activity categorize logs from the Cambio COSMIC Birth module based on their specific data type.

 #### **6. Assign the Right Sourcetype to the Right Logs**